 Compression on Apache server

-- DEFLATE Compression – Copy and paste the following code in WordPress .htaccess file of your website.
+If you’re your website is hosted on Apache server, copy and paste the following code in WordPress .htaccess file of your website.

 Compression on Nginx server